 You query your API BaaS data by using a query syntax that's like Structured Query Language (SQL), the query language for relational databases.
 Unlike a relational database, where you specify tables and columns containing the data you want to query, in your API BaaS queries you specify collections and entities.

 Note: The syntax of API BaaS queries only resembles SQL to make queries familiar and easier to write.
 However, the language isn't SQL.
 Only the syntax items documented here are supported.

 The examples in these topics illustrate queries using simple strings to make the queries easier to read.
 You can also use one of the Apigee SDKs, which provide functions through which you can pass query strings, and in some cases shortcuts for bypassing queries altogether.

 Note: Queries replace filters, which are deprecated.

-For more detail about support for queries your App Services database, see the following topics:
+For more detail about support for queries your API BaaS data store, see the following topics: